sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 **i-9s**

-US teammates need to get their i9 berification done by their third day with us.
+US teammates need to get their i9 verification done by their third day with us.
 Someone in the People Team will schedule a meeting with them on their first or second day.

 Teammates must have the elegible documents available for us to corroborate their identity.
 [Here are the acceptable documents](https://www.uscis.gov/i-9-central/form-i-9-acceptable-documents)